acarlie/all_things_front-end/README.md

-# About 'All Things {Front-End}'
+# About 'All Things {Frontend}'

-'All Things {Front-End}' is an app that scrapes articles from css-tricks and codrops.
+'All Things {Frontend}' is an app that scrapes articles from css-tricks and codrops.
 Users can add notes and save the articles.
-'All Things {Front-End}' was created with Node.js, MongoDB & Mongoose, Express, Express-Handlebars, SCSS (utilizing the BEM naming convention), Gulp, Cheerio, and Axios.
+'All Things {Frontend}' was created with Node.js, MongoDB & Mongoose, Express, Express-Handlebars, SCSS (utilizing the BEM naming convention), Gulp, Cheerio, and Axios.

 ##### Deployed Project: https://all-things-fe.herokuapp.com/